input-output-hk/haskell.nix/docs/index.md

 ### package sets

-We often rely on either package sets as provided by stackage or computed by cabal.  `nixpkgs` provides it's own curated package set which might or might not work for the projects we work on.
+We often rely on either package sets as provided by stackage or computed by cabal.  `nixpkgs` provides its own curated package set which might or might not work for the projects we work on.
 `stack2nix` tries to solve this issue, here we go one step further and provide the infrastructure to allow any form of package set.